-I have a few recipes for you below to try, but don’t forget that different species of birds have differing feeding habits and preferences.
+We have a few recipes for you below to try but don’t forget that different species of birds have different feeding habits and preferences.

-If you cater your bird food to these preferences, you’ll be able to attract all the species that you want to your gardens and bird feeders.
+If you cater your bird food to these preferences, you’ll be able to attract all the species that you want to your bird feeders.

 - 2 cups rolled oats

 - 1 cup Bread Crumbs

 - 1/2 cup Chopped nuts

 - 1 pound suet

 - In a small saucepan, cover the oats with water and cook until the oats soften.

 - Crumble up some pieces of stale bread and add oatmeal, raisins seeds and nuts.
 Then mix these ingredients together.

 - In a saucepan, melt the suet so it’s soft enough to work with.
 Then pour the suet into the dry mixture and blend together well.